krishnan-Rama/transpipeline_containerised/README.md

 The gene id, transcript id, blast and annotations with expression data compiled into a spreadsheet is also available in the locations:
 `transpipeline_containerised/workdir/mergedir/*_combined_final.csv` or `transpipeline_containerised/outdir/merged_data/*_combined_final.csv`

- **Note:**
-- You can run the pipeline multiple times simultaneously with different raw reads, simply repeat the installation process in a different directory and `./deploy` with a different species/project identifier name.
-- You can manually reconfigure Slurm parameters as per your HPC system (e.g memory, CPUs) by going through indivudal scripts in `modules` directory.
-- All the relevent outputs will be stored in `outdir` folder, and outputs for every individual steps in the pipeline can be found in `workdir`.

 ### Workflow Diagram
 ![workflow](https://github.com/krishnan-Rama/transpipeline_containerised/assets/104147619/892ae381-69b3-45e8-a485-ccd50cf1794a)